MirrorNetworking/Mirror/doc/General/Deprecations.md

 ## Quality of Service Flags

-In classic UNET, QoS Flags were used to determine how packets got to the remote end.
+In classic UNet, QoS Flags were used to determine how packets got to the remote end.
 For example, if you needed a packet to be prioritized in the queue, you would specify a high priority flag which the Unity LLAPI would then receive and deal with appropriately.
 Unfortunately, this caused a lot of extra work for the transport layer and some of the QoS flags did not work as intended due to buggy code that relied on too much magic.

 In Mirror, QoS flags were replaced with a "Channels" system.
 This system paves the way for future Mirror improvements, so you can send data on different channels - for example, you could have all game activity on channel 0, while in-game text chat is sent on channel 1 and voice chat is sent on channel 2.
 In the future, it may be possible to assign a transport system per channel, allowing one to have a TCP transport for critical game network data on channel 0, while in-game text and voice chat is running on a UDP transport in parallel on channel 1.
-Some transports (such as Ignorance.md) also provide legacy compatibility for those attached to QoS flags.
+Some transports, such as [Ignorance](../Transports/Ignorance.md), also provide legacy compatibility for those attached to QoS flags.

 The currently defined channels are: